 Conclusion

-The main track up Pedra da Gávea was my favorite hike in Rio de Janeiro when I heard about this alternate.
+When I heard about this alternative, the main track up Pedra da Gávea was my favorite hike in Rio de Janeiro.

-After having done it, I can tell you that I’ve changed my mind – this route is now officially my favorite hike in Rio de Janeiro.
+After doing it, I can tell you that I’ve changed my mind – this route is now officially my favorite hike in Rio de Janeiro.

 Have any questions about hiking Pedra da Gávea?
 Want another post about another one of Brazil’s hikes?
 Have a suggestion to improve this information?